orchid-initiative/laelia-store/documentation/PROJECT_CHARTER.md

 # Project Charter

 ## Executive Summary
-We will be setting up a virtual storefront as a resale site for members of Nuevo Amanacer.
-This project will empower the women to learn the steps of setting up an online profile, managaing inventory and shipments, and familiarize themselves with running a business.
-The goal is to provide experience while creating an income.
+We will be setting up a virtual storefront as a resale site.
 ## Project Goals
 - Create inventory management system.
 - Launch the online platform within 2 months.